AndersDeath/diary2/000-current.md

 # 29 January - Sunday - Yerevan - 122 day of immigration

 You people, the world is now fair.
 The life is not fair.
 I am tired from these struggles that I always face on my way. yesterday I realized that instruction that I used for sending docs to temporary residency permit was outdated.
 It means that I wasted one more month.
 I really don't want to be here.
 I am extremely tiered of the situation itself.
 I don't give up, but it became painful.
+So, I need to meet one women that can help me with obtaining of the documents.